-IF you want to squeeze every last milliwatt of output power out of the radio, and IF you trust yourself NEVER to connect the power supply in reverse by mistake, then if you just install a jumper wire instead of D3, it would give you a little higher RF power output.
+IF you want to squeeze every last milliwatt of output power out of the radio, and IF you trust yourself NEVER to connect the power supply in reverse by mistake, then if you just install a jumper wire instead of D33, it would give you a little higher RF power output.
+It is very strongly recommended to install D33.